inkVerb/Verber/README.md

 		- 44 - failed attempt, such as a file not downloaded or login credentials rejected, thus cannot proceed
 		- 55 - unmet credentials (ie variables for a bash script are incomplete or incorrect)
 		- 66 - catostrophic error (something is wrong that shouldn't be possible, such as a script is messed up or something was changed manually-incorrectly)
+		- 77 - depreciated (you are running a version of something too old)
 	B. If statements, checks, and inclusions
 		1. Scripts are organized to keep file size small and to standardize system-wide jobs, not to be fool-proof for lazy programming or new users.
 		2. Many "if" checks and "usage" messages could be included in serfs, but are not because the user should more or less know what he is doing.
 Such errors will be in yoemen for easier command line use and a GUI.